 Thermogravimetric analysis (TGA)

-In TGA, the sample is heated at a controlled rate or kept at a controlled temperature, while its mass is weighed with an extremely precise scale.
-Thermogravimetric analysis may give information about phase transitions, absorption, adsorption, desorption, chemisorption, thermal decomposition, and solid-gas reactions.
-It may also be used as a characterization method and for compositional analysis.
-With this measurement, you will learn the change in mass as a function of temperature and time.
-The equipment is also capable of conducting a simultaneous DTGA analysis.
+In TGA, the sample is heated at a controlled rate or kept at a controlled temperature while its mass is weighed with an extremely precise scale.
+The analysis may give information about phase transitions, absorption, adsorption, desorption, chemisorption, thermal decomposition, and solid-gas reactions.
+It may also be used as a characterization and compositional analysis method.
+As a result of the measurement, you will get the change in mass as a function of temperature and time.
+A simultaneous DTGA analysis can also be performed.
 The type of heating cycle can be tailored to your sample (temperature ranges from 25 °C to 1100 °C), with various options for the surrounding gas atmosphere (air, O2, and N2).
-Please disclose the aim of your TGA measurement and the desired temperature program and atmosphere(s) upon ordering.
+Please disclose the aim of the measurement and the desired temperature program and atmosphere(s) upon ordering.

 More information about the method family: